32 MIN READ By Phill Burrows

 The inbound methodology has three principal pillars: Attract, Engage, Delight.

-How do these principle tenets fit with the flywheel concept—and what exactly does “flywheel” mean?
+How do these principle principles fit with the inbound flywheel concept—and what exactly does “inbound flywheel” mean?

-Compared to the funnel, which doesn’t foster growth or momentum, the flywheel is all about building upon what you’ve created.
+Compared to a traditional sales funnel, which doesn’t foster growth or momentum, the flywheel is all about building upon what you’ve created.